odoo/documentation/content/developer/tutorials/master_odoo_web_framework/01_fields_and_views.rst

 the base props of the concrete view.
 The `props` function is executed only once, and can be thought of as being some kind of factory.
-It is useful to parse the `arch` XML document, and to allow the view to be parameterized (for example, it can return a Renderer component that will be used as Renderer), but then it makes it easy to customize the specific renderer used by a sub view.
+It is useful to parse the `arch` XML document, and to allow the view to be parameterized (for example, it can return a Renderer component that will be used as Renderer).
+Then, it is easy to customize the specific renderer used by a sub view.

-These props will be extended before being given to the Controller.
+The props will be extended before being given to the Controller.
 In particular, the search props (domain/context/groupby) will be added.

-Then, the root component, commonly called the `Controller`, coordinates everything.
+Finally, the root component, commonly called the `Controller`, coordinates everything.
 It uses the generic `Layout` component (to add a control panel), instantiates a `Model`, and uses a `Renderer` component in the `Layout` default slot.
 The `Model` is tasked with loading and updating data, and the `Renderer` is supposed to handle all rendering work, along with all user interactions.

 In practice, once the t-shirt order is printed, we need to print a label to put on the package.
-To do that, let us add a button in the order form view control panel which will call a model method.
+To do that, let us add a button in the order's form view's control panel, which will call a model method.

 There is a service dedicated to calling models methods: `orm_service`, located in `core/orm_service.js`.
 It provides a way to call common model methods, as well as a generic